dbsoft/dwindows/os2/readme-os2.txt

 Generalized Bitmap Module - For additional image formats http://heikon.home.tlink.de/

--- Special notes for version 2.4 --
+-- Special notes for version 2.5 --
-Version 2.4 is starting a transition to Unicode on OS/2.
+Version 2.4 has started a transition to Unicode on OS/2.
 Warp 4 and later have fairly decent support for UTF-8 via codepage 1208, however there are some known input problems, which shall be worked around in future versions.
 For English or non-input applications Unicode